pipiscrew/angular2_small_prjs/angular8_with_php_canactivate_+_retain_PHPSessionCookie/readme.md

-# Use angular with PHP server secure calls.
+# Use angular with PHP server secure calls

 At PHP side :